Helper

 Metadata Endpoint

-Helper can retrieve additional information about your customers when an email is received through a metadata endpoint you configure.
+Helper can retrieve additional information about your customers through a metadata endpoint passed in the client SDK.

 How It Works

-When Helper receives an email from a customer, it will make a GET request to your configured endpoint with the customer's email and timestamp.
+When customerInfoUrl is provided to the chat or create message API, Helper will make a GET request to the endpoint with the customer's email and timestamp.
 You can return metadata to improve AI responses and enable more features in the mailbox.

 Request Example